kubernetes/enhancements/keps/sig-network/2104-kube-proxy-lib/README.md

 ###### Will enabling / using this feature result in introducing new API types?

+No, it wont result in new K8s APIs.

-Yes.
-There will be an in-memory API that is supported by this library, that is incremented overr time to reflect changes in the Kubernetes API.
+However, there will be an in-memory API that is supported by this library, that is incremented overr time to reflect changes in the Kubernetes API.
 Upgrading a verrsion of this library may require users to change the way they consume its various data structures.
 We will provide migration guides when this happens between versions.